zoccoler/flood-napari/README.md

 A simple plugin to flood 8-bit 2D images by means of a big blue label.

 Essentially, it creates a label by manual thresholding the image.
-May be useful to probe background heterogeneities.
+Useful visual feedback to probe background heterogeneities.

 Each of the 3 modules was implemented differently (check this [blog post](https://biapol.github.io/blog/marcelo_zoccoler/entry_user_interf3/) for more information about each implementation), but the result is similar.